Hobo-Hilly/NetworkPlus/Network-Fundies/SUBNET-HELP/README.md

 Next, let's review some background information, including what network administrators need to know about IP addressing and subnetting.
 We recommend starting with a review of some basic elements of IP addressing and subnetting:

 IP addresses must be unique on the internet when using public IP addresses and on a private network when using private IP addresses.

 IPv4 addresses are 32 bits made up of four octets of 8 bits each.
 To calculate the subnet mask, convert an IP address to binary, perform the calculation and then convert back to the IPv4 decimal number representation known as a dotted quad.
 The same subnetting procedure works for IPv6 addresses.
 A subnet mask tells the computer what part of the IP address is the network portion of the address and what part identifies the host address range, which are addresses that are assigned to host computers on that network.
 A longer subnet mask -- meaning more 1 bits in the mask -- creates more IP subnets that have a smaller host address block size.

 Subnetting breaks a large network into smaller networks by extending the length of the subnet mask.
 This increases the number of subnetworks, while reducing the number of hosts per subnet.
 Organizations will typically use several different subnet masks for different sizes of networks.
 For example, a point-to-point link with only two devices would use a 31-bit mask.
 An office LAN or data center LAN, however, would use a shorter subnet mask that allows more hosts.
 Determining the tradeoff between the number and size of subnets is explained below.

 Today, classless IP addresses with variable-length subnet masks are used almost exclusively, and classful IP addresses -- known as either Class A network, Class B network or Class C network -- are used only for certification testing or older routing protocols.
 A Class D network is used for multicast, and there is an experimental allocation known as Class E.

 A default gateway is a device, typically a router, where hosts send packets that are destined for a device not on the local LAN.
 Again, the device knows what is and what is not on the local LAN by using its assigned subnet mask to compare its local IP address and subnet with the destination's IP address and subnet.
 Private IP addresses, also known as Request for Comment 1918 addresses, are used by most networks today.
 These special IP addresses are not routable over the internet and must be translated to public IP addresses when those devices need to talk to the internet, either through a proxy server or through Port Address Translation.
 Now, let's learn more about IP addressing and subnetting and how they apply to your real-world network.

-Download our Subnets vs. VLANs Exclusive Guide
-We want you to have a copy of our subnet vs. VLAN guide available here that clearly explains the OSI model, key differences between subnets and VLANs, and how network administers can put both in practice.

 Using the host's formula
 A common, real-world question when laying out your network is: "What subnet mask do I need for my network?"
 To answer this question, let's learn how to use the host's formula.